talniv/LinKs/Legal Intervention in Intellectual Property.md

 a change in the law is not desirable, but it is must to reach "the right" outcome

 ## the law becomes relevant in circumstnaces that are usually not occupied by legal agents
 for instance!!! it is beautiul that online creative environments tick without the actors being made into legal agents.
 Think Flickr, YouTube.
 Why should we encourage IP licensing in those situations?

+## the remedy can be far more extensive when you don't need to treat it as a precedence!

+### why does it need to be an institution?
+obviousness of legitimacy
+possibility of legislating when the "experiment" turned out to be superior to the legal status quo a process professionals aking decisions.